Orson Welles: Later career (1970–1985)

-In 1981, Welles hosted the documentary The Man Who Saw Tomorrow, about Renaissance-era prophet Nostradamus.
+In 1981, Welles hosted the documentary The Man Who Saw Tomorrow, about Nostradamus.
 In 1982, the BBC broadcast The Orson Welles Story in the Arena series.
-Interviewed by Leslie Megahey, Welles examined his past in great detail, and several people from his professional past were interviewed as well.
+Interviewed by Leslie Megahey, Welles examined his past in detail, and people from his professional past were interviewed.
 It was reissued in 1990 as With Orson Welles: Stories of a Life in Film.
-Welles provided narration for the tracks "Defender" from Manowar's 1987 album Fighting the World and "Dark Avenger" on their 1982 album, Battle Hymns.
-He also recorded the concert introduction for the live performances of Manowar that says, "Ladies and gentlemen, from the United States of America, all hail Manowar."
-Manowar have been using this introduction for all of their concerts since then.
+Welles provided narration for a 1982 documentary on American public television, the tracks "Defender" from Manowar's 1987 album Fighting the World and "Dark Avenger" on their 1982 album, Battle Hymns.
+He recorded the concert introduction for the live performances of Manowar that says, "Ladies and gentlemen, from the United States of America, all hail Manowar."
+Manowar have used this introduction for all their concerts since.
 During the 1980s, Welles worked on such film projects as The Dreamers, based on two stories by Isak Dinesen and starring Oja Kodar, and Orson Welles' Magic Show, which reused material from his failed TV pilot.
-Another project he worked on was Filming the Trial, the second in a proposed series of documentaries examining his feature films.
-While much was shot for these projects, none of them was completed.
-All of them were eventually released by the Filmmuseum München.
+Another project was Filming the Trial, the second in a proposed series of documentaries examining his feature films.
+While much was shot, none was completed.
+All were eventually released by the Filmmuseum München.

+In the mid-1980s, Henry Jaglom taped lunch conversations with Welles at Los Angeles's Ma Maison, and in New York.
+Recordings were edited by Peter Biskind and published in the 2013 book My Lunches With Orson.

 In 1984, Welles narrated the short-lived television series Scene of the Crime.
-During the early years of Magnum, P.I., Welles was the voice of the unseen character Robin Masters, a famous writer and playboy.
-Welles's death forced this minor character to largely be written out of the series.
-In an oblique homage to Welles, the Magnum, P.I. producers ambiguously concluded that story arc by having one character accuse another of having hired an actor to portray Robin Masters.
-He also, in this penultimate year released a music single, titled "I Know What It Is to Be Young (But You Don't Know What It Is to Be Old)", which he recorded under Italian label Compagnia Generale del Disco.
-The song was performed with the Nick Perito Orchestra and the Ray Charles Singers and produced by Jerry Abbott (father of guitarist "Dimebag Darrell" Abbott).
+During the early years of Magnum, P.I., Welles was the voice of the unseen character Robin Masters, a writer and playboy.
+Welles's death forced this character to be written out of the series.
+In an oblique homage to Welles, the Magnum, P.I. producers ambiguously concluded that story arc by having a character accuse another of having hired an actor to portray Robin Masters.
+He also released a music single, titled "I Know What It Is to Be Young (But You Don't Know What It Is to Be Old)", which he recorded under Italian label Compagnia Generale del Disco.
+The song was performed with the Nick Perito Orchestra and the Ray Charles Singers and produced by Jerry Abbott.

-The last film roles before Welles's death included voice work in the animated films Enchanted Journey (1984) and the animated film The Transformers: The Movie (1986), in which he provided the voice for the planet-eating supervillain Unicron.
+The last film roles before Welles's death included voice work in the animated films Enchanted Journey (1984) and The Transformers: The Movie (1986), in which he provided the voice for the planet-eating supervillain Unicron.
 His last film appearance was in Henry Jaglom's 1987 independent film Someone to Love, released two years after his death but produced before his voice-over in Transformers: The Movie.
-His last television appearance was on the television show Moonlighting.
-He recorded an introduction to an episode entitled "The Dream Sequence Always Rings Twice," which was partially filmed in black and white.
+His last television appearance was on Moonlighting.
+He recorded an introduction to an episode entitled "The Dream Sequence Always Rings Twice", which was partially filmed in black and white.
 The episode aired five days after his death and was dedicated to his memory.